kevinsogo/compgen/readme_src/README_TEMPLATE.md

 **Others**

 - Implement missing features above.
 - Improve scripts.
 Possibly look for mistakes.
 And badly-written parts.
+In particular, some bash scripts are quite janky, unidiomatic or just plain buggy.
 - Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.
 - Write unit tests, possibly.
 - Come up with better naming practices/conventions.